Mattress Firmness Guide

 1. What is considered to be the BEST firmness level?

 As mentioned above, not all of us are the same and what works for one person may not work for others.
 There is no a clear definition on how to choose the mattress of the right firmness level.

 Your personal preference as well as your age, weight, gender, what you enjoy during sex, sleeping position or style, and budget all should be taken into consideration when choosing the right firmness level.

 If you have doubts, then choosing some of the universal comfort models may provide you with the balance of comfort, responsiveness, contour, and support that will help you sleep better at night.

 2. Is firmness the same as support?

-These are two separate attributes that are very important when shopping for this sleeping product.
-Firmness refers primarily to how the mattress feels when lying on it, while support is how it effectively it keeps your spine in alignment and alleviates pressure points.
+These are two separate terms that are very important when shopping for a new mattress.
+Firmness refers primarily to how the mattress feels when lying on it, while support is how effectively it keeps your spine in alignment and alleviates pressure points.

 3. Should I consider price and lifespan when shopping for a mattress?